-Pakistan faces a variety of natural hazards, which have led to recurrent disasters in past years, leaving behind critical gaps and heightened vulnerabilities within affected communities.
-These natural disasters coupled up with chronic malnutrition in Pakistan, as according to DHS data in 2013, 45 per cent of children under the age of 5 were stunted, 11 per cent were wasted and 30 per cent were underweight.
+Pakistan faces the risk of a range of natural hazards, which have led to recurrent disasters in past years, leaving behind critical gaps and heightened vulnerabilities within affected communities.
+Chronic malnutrition rates are also high and according to DHS data from 2013, 45 per cent of children under the age of 5 were stunted, 11 per cent were wasted and 30 per cent were underweight.
 These figures are even higher for rural areas.
 In this setting, interventions that target areas that are constantly under pressure from natural disasters are key to prevent degradation of their already fragile situation.

 This award has been granted to the University of Mannheim.